Recipe Items Setup

 Default Recipe Unit: The Default Recipe Unit defines the recipe unit that you will most commonly use for entering the quantity of this recipe Item when you utilize it in a Recipe Item.
 The default will initially show as the primary recipe unit and you can change it by selecting from the drop-down for the recipe unit library.

 Please know that the default is only for convenience.
-When you use this recipe item as an ingredient in a recipe, you can select a recipe unit other than the default.
+When you use this recipe item as an ingredient in a recipe, you can select a recipe unit other than the default from the Recipe Unit Library.

 Current Retail Price: The retail price is the most recent price for this Sales Item that was imported from your Point of Sale system.
 In the above example, the Retail Price is $12.50.

 Target Cost %: Use this field to enter the theoretical cost percentage you are targeting for this Item.
 For modeling purposes, you can change the target cost % to see what the Target Price should be to achieve the Target Cost %.
-Please see the Target Price definition that follows.
+In the above example, we are targeting a 30% theoretical cost.

-Target Price: This is a calculated field that displays the Sales Price you should charge to achieve your target cost %.
-In the above example, to achieve a Target Cost % of 20%, you should charge $14.53.
+Target Price: This is a calculated field that displays the Retail Price you should charge to achieve your target cost %.
+In the above example, to achieve a Target Cost % of 30%, the Target Price = $13.18.

 Active: This setting defaults to Active.
 If you want to make a Recipe Item inactive, then click the box to remove the checkmark.
 An example of when you might do this is for a seasonal offering like Strawberry Shortcake which is available every year but only for one month.
 You can make an inactive item active again.